Using Modern Technology to Diagnose Dry Eye

 These are just some of the ways we can attempt to treat dry eye symptoms.
 There are also environmental changes you can make at home, maintaining a fluid-rich diet and Dr. Armstrong’s custom-created dry eye therapy.

 Experts In Managing Dry Eye

-At Richard and Armstrong Optometry, we’ve been diagnosing and treating dry eye patients for nearly 40 years.
+At Armstrong Optometry & Associates, we’ve been diagnosing and treating dry eye patients for over 15 years.
 In fact, we are now recognized specialists in the diseases, offering superior eye care that benefits from our experience.

 If you think you might be suffering from dry eye, then just give us a call and we’ll book you in for an eye exam.
 We love meeting new patients and fellow members of the Greenwood community, so don’t struggle in silence!